 - Fees and services charges on the account

 - Minimum balance requirements (Some banks charge a fee only if you don't keep a certain amount of money in your account at all times.)

 - Interest rate paid on your balance

 What happens once you have a savings account?

 When you open a savings account you'll get a small book called a register (like a checkbook register) where you write your beginning balance (the amount you originally deposit) and all of your future deposits and withdrawals.
 This tool helps you keep track of how much money you have.

 Each month, your bank (or credit union) will send you a statement of your account either in the mail or by e-mail if you prefer.
 The statement will list all of your transactions as well as any fees charged to your account and interest your money has earned.
 In order to make sure you didn't forget to write down any withdrawals and/or deposits (and also to double-check the bank's activities) you should go through each entry in your register and compare it with the bank's statement.
 They should match up -- this is referred to as reconciling your account.
 If they don't, you'll need to find your mistake and correct it in your register (unless it is a bank error, but that isn't very common).

 The only other thing is to remember to make deposits into your account and sit back and watch your money grow!
-For more personal finance and savings information, check out the links on the next page.
+For more personal finance and savings information, check out the links below.